Tomson909/SalesForecastingBakery/0_DataPreparation/README.md

 # Data Preparation
-# This directory contains usefull datasets for our forcasting
+## This directory contains usefull datasets for our forcasting
+### Please describe the datasets and the use of them in here: